 6 Lessons from Bali to Help Create a Better World

-Ever since learning about the cultural intricacies of Bali in my college anthropology class, I have had a visit to this magical island on my bucket list.
-I am grateful that I finally got to experience the Balinese culture in a deep and meaningful way as a Trip Leader on our Bali: Learn-Serve & Immerse trip.
+A visit to this magical island of Bali has always been on my bucket list ever since learning about the cultural intricacies of Bali in my college anthropology class.
+I am grateful that I finally got to experience the Balinese culture in a deep and meaningful way on Global Family Travels' Bali: Learn, Serve & Immerse adventure in the fall of 2019.

 While I could write a book about the deep sense of the culture and daily life in Bali and the cultural lessons I took away from this trip, I have boiled it all down to six lessons that can help create a better world.